luna2718/qboot/README.md

 # QBoot ![Lines of Code Badge](https://tokei.rs/b1/github/luna-nas/qboot)
 QBoot is a somewhat simple bootloader designed as a learning experience for myself and others, focusing on code style and readability over performance to help others understand how bootloaders work.
-The name is short for QueerBoot, as the project is meant to be queer-friendly and the intended audience is queer developers, although all allies are welcome too!

 ## Dependencies
 To build the bootloader, you need `nasm`, `fdisk`, and `dd` on BIOS, and `zig` for both BIOS and UEFI.
 The latest zig build the bootloader was compiled under is `0.12.0-dev.21+ac95cfe44`